MavYT29/Crafter-Launcher/README.md

 </p>

+## Installation
+- Download the [Launcher](https://api.fork.gg/download/launcher)
+- Run the Launcher and enjoy

 ## How to use
 - before you press the start button on the Crafter Launcher you must first press JAVA / SERVER to correctly locate the Java Path and the Server Path then after that start your server
 - and when an error like "Error: Available RAM is critically low!" just click the Reset Button
 - just check first how much ram you have available if it's only 400mb it will automatically be disabled because the normal ram is 800mb it should be up

-## Installation
-- Download the [Launcher](https://api.fork.gg/download/launcher)
-- Run the Launcher and enjoy

 ## Useful Links:
 - Discord: [KrazzPH Community Discord Server](https://discord.gg/E5sHNCQGPe)

+  ⚠︎ - it turns out that this software is not a cup, can I release the visual studio code because I can't make it public yet, but I will rerelease it soon